oduerr/dl_tutorial/tensorflow/faces/README.md

-The notebook (vgg_faces.ipynb) shows how to load the vgg_faces network (http://www.robots.ox.ac.uk/~vgg/software/vgg_face/) into tensorflow and predicing the identity of a given celibrity.
+The notebook (vgg_faces.ipynb)[vgg_faces.ipynb] shows how to load the vgg_faces network (http://www.robots.ox.ac.uk/~vgg/software/vgg_face/) into tensorflow and predicing the identity of a given celibrity.

 ### Creating the TensorFlow network
-The network has been tranfered from caffe using the following steps:
+The VGG Face network from the website is not availible in TensorFlow.
+It has therefore been tranfered from caffe to Tensorflow using the following steps:

 * Installing the latest caffe version
 The problem is that the transfer tool (see below) needs a new version of the cafe prototypes.
 Instead of installing caffe I did install a caffe-docker container 'kaixhin/caffe' (on a Ubuntu 14.04 box).